What is meant by “financial crime”?

 Several different types of crime are bundled together under the heading of financial crime.
 The following is a brief explanation of each of the ones we need to be concerned about to make sure that we complying with our obligations under law and regulation.

-UK Sanctions Law – this is prevent businesses doing business with people who are under a sanction by the Government (worldwide) as this is not allowed.
+UK Sanctions Law – this prevents businesses from doing business with people who are under a sanction by the Government (worldwide) as this is not allowed.
 The Government has a sanctions list which includes “politically exposed persons” such as those involved in Government/politics (and their families) which we need to check before acting for you or paying out monies.
 It is nothing to worry about and highly unlikely that you would be on the list.
 This involves a simple electronic check which we do ourselves and record on your file.
 You are not affected by this on your credit or any other report and we will not charge you for it.

 This is a legal requirement for all companies.